Vestibular Evoked Myogenic Potentials (VEMP)

 cVEMP

-The cVEMP is part of the evaluation of a patient experiencing dizziness or vertigo.
+The cVEMP is part of the evaluation of a patient experiencing vestibular disorders such as dizziness or vertigo.
 The cVEMP is generated from the saccule (otolith organ in the cochlea) in response to a loud sound and is recorded from the contracted sternocleidomastoid (SCM) muscle.
 The cVEMP is not affected by sensorineural hearing loss but may be reduced or absent in the presence of conductive hearing loss.
 Therefore, audiologic evaluation is necessary prior to performing VEMP testing.

 Below is a commonly used the cVEMP montage.